 During the Christmas season, the majority of Milan districts hold markets for entertainment and Christmas shopping.
 Christmas markets (Mercatini di Natale) have stronger traditions in the Alpine regions of Italy, and you can feel it in the heart of Milano.

-If the weather is rainy, an indoor Creatività Artigiana Market in Piazza dei Mercanti could be a good choice.
+If the weather is rainy, an indoor Creatività Artigiana Market (dates not announced) in Piazza dei Mercanti could be a good choice.
 This Christmas market emphasizes Italian arts and crafts.
 Workshops on production techniques are often held during the fair.
 Green Christmas, near Piazza Spotorno, is dedicated to the promotion of a greener lifestyle.
 It features organic goods, food, and decor.
 The Christmas Market at East Market Milano is held only on weekends, featuring vintage and collectibles like toys, clothes, and jewelry.